Kokovec/KIM-1-PSOC-5LP-Mini-Board/KIM-1 Program Files/readme.md

 The 4 byte header is simply the start and end addresses where the program data will be loaded.

-The end address is the address where the last byte of indormation will be stored.
+The end address is where the last byte of information will be stored.

 From the serial terminal type "~" (without quotes) and use a serial transfer program to send the raw binary data to the KIM-1.